collective/collective.easyslideshow/src/collective/easyslideshow/README.txt

 - Adjusting the delay between slide transitions;
 - Managing the height/width of slideshow images;
 - Controlling whether or not captions are shown with slides;
-- Selecting whether or not users can pause the slideshow on hover;
+- Selecting whether or not users can pause the slideshow when cursor is hovering over the slideshow;
 - Selecting slides timeout;
-- Turning the display of slide number on/off.
+- Displaying navigation as numbers, thumbnails, or not at all.

 In order to create a slideshow, content editors just upload pictures to a regular folder, click the folder's ``Subtype`` menu, and select ``slideshow``.
 This transforms the regular folder into a slideshow folder, and automatically changes the folder display to a slideshow view.
 To modify the order in which the slideshow displays the images, content editors just need to reorder the pictures in the folder by dragging them up or down in the ``Contents`` tab.